EmadMokhtar/djangobook-Updated-to-1.8/third-edition/chapter_17.rst

         }
     }

-If you're on Windows, put the drive letter at the beginning of the path, like this::
+If you\'re on Windows, put the drive letter at the beginning of the path, like this::

     CACHES = {